-PUBLICITY POLICY
+POSTING POLICY

 The University community may publicize their events in designated areas through several methods.
 The form and content of the publicity will not be restricted, unless it is libelous, obscene, incites riot or other unlawful action.
-The publicity may not include any suggestions of the availability of alcohol.
-All publicity outside the Reynolds Club must state clearly the name of the organization or department, and if applicable event date, time and location.
-Violation of the publicity policy will result in consequences ranging from a penalty fine to suspension of the student organization.
-Complaints and questions must be directed to the Office of the Reynolds Club and Student Activities at the Student Activities Center (RC 001, 702-8787).
+The posting may not include any suggestions of the availability of alcohol.
+All posting outside the Reynolds Club must state clearly the name of the organization or department, and if applicable event date, time and location.
+Violation of the posting policy will result in consequences ranging from a penalty fine to suspension of the student organization or individual student.
+Complaints and questions must be directed to the Office of the Reynolds Club and Student Activities at the Student Activities Center (RC 001, 834-8300).